trailofbits/algo/README.md

 ## Setup an SSH Tunnel

-If you turned on the optional SSH tunneling role, then local user accounts will be created for each user in `config.cfg` and an SSH authorized_key files for them will be in the `configs` directory (user.ssh.pem).
+If you turned on the optional SSH tunneling role, then local user accounts will be created for each user in `config.cfg` and SSH authorized_key files for them will be in the `configs` directory (user.ssh.pem).
 SSH user accounts do not have shell access, cannot authenticate with a password, and only have limited tunneling options (e.g., `ssh -N` is required).
-This is done to ensure that SSH users have the least access required to tunnel through the server and can perform no other actions.
+This ensures that SSH users have the least access required to setup a tunnel and can perform no other actions on the Algo server.

 Use the example command below to start an SSH tunnel by replacing `user` and `ip` with your own.
 Once the tunnel is setup, you can configure a browser or other application to use 127.0.0.1:1080 as a SOCKS proxy to route traffic through the Algo server.